RW-FPGA-devel-Team/UAReloaded_mc-2g-1024/Readme.md

 As github does not permit big files, you can get the system image from:
 [Here](https://mega.nz/file/b4x3HBbI#ZSz0A_3J3G3JzT0UY21_9xDDHfIxYkqHwc6D15DRFFg).

- You have two options:

-* Burn the image to a fresh SD card and use it on the secondary SD slot (I/0 board). (dd in Linux, Win32DiskImager in Windows)
+Burn the image to a fresh SD card and use it on the secondary SD slot. (dd in Linux, Win32DiskImager in Windows)
-* put it in the games/mc-2g-1024/ directory on your main SD card.

 ## Starting OS.